FunnyDragonK/hello-world/README.md

 # hello-world
-a place where I store ideas and resources
+A place where I store ideas and resources